 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in rehabilitation counseling, psychology, special education, social work, or related behavioral or social science may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+1. College training in mental health technology, a behavioral science, social work, rehabilitation therapy, or its equivalent may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling six (6) month of experience up to a maximum of two (2) years.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER